-There is no charging time and provided there is gas in the tank you can get in and go.
+There is no charging time, provided gas is in the tank you can get in and go.
 Filling up is much quicker than charging.
-Just as the power output is higher, the noise and air pollution are also higher.
+Just as the power output increases, the noise and air pollution are also higher.

 Golf Cart Maintenance

-Gas-powered golf carts require more maintenance than electrical carts due to the number of moving parts and this adds to the cost of the maintenance.
+Gas-powered golf carts require more maintenance than electrical carts due to the number of moving parts, which adds to the maintenance cost.
 The following areas require regular maintenance on gas-powered carts:

 - Oil and filter changes

 - Driver belt and starter belt change